greenpixels/game-maker-ui-library/ReadMe.md

 |surface|Real|The ID of this elements surface|

 ### - obj_gm_ui_button
-Extends obj_gm_ui_element and adds functionality to add like a button.
+Extends obj_gm_ui_element and adds functionality to act like a button.
 #### Variables
 ##### Variables Added:<!-- omit from toc -->